Gaggia Classic Pro Review: The Benchmark Home Espresso Machine

 The OPV (over-pressure valve) is adjustable on the Pro, letting you set pressure anywhere from 6-15 bar depending on your preferences.
 Some people prefer 6-6.5 bar for certain roasts.

 Beyond electronics, there's an entire ecosystem of physical improvements.
 IMS precision shower screens improve water distribution.
 Brass dispersion blocks enhance thermal stability.
-Naked portafilters reveal extraction quality and help diagnose problems.
+Naked portafilters reveal extraction quality and help diagnose channeling problems.

 This modding potential means the Gaggia grows with you.
 As your skills improve and you want more control, the machine can evolve rather than requiring replacement.
 A fully modified Gaggia can match machines costing £1,500+ in capability, though not in convenience.